jhpoelen/obi-genbank/README.md

  | grep "OBI"
 ```

-Similarly, the OBI specimen records were tracked and archived using Preston.
+Similarly, the OBI specimen records were tracked and archived using Preston [2].
 Then, this versioned and offline enabled archive was used to query for identifiers found in candidate records.

 For instance, GenBank accession record https://www.ncbi.nlm.nih.gov/nuccore/MT735455 references numbers like "2490" and "9031" (from OBI09031) extracted from their locus.
 These numbers are then used to select records that contain both via query: